 Scrape down the sides of the bowl and the bottom of the mixer to make sure any dry powdered sugar is incorporated.

 Royal icing can be stored in an airtight container in the refrigerator for up to 7 days.
-The longer you store royal icing, you will see that the icing will begin to separate.
+The longer you store royal icing, the more you will see that the icing will begin to separate.
 Stir together before using.
+I often make my icing one day ahead of time so it is ready to use when I want to start decorating cookies.

 Review